The carbon-free future of transportation is now.

 June— Completed a $150M Series B funding round led by SK Innovation

 July— Launched operations in Singapore

-Late 2023— Targeting to scale the powerpack to 1MW for a tugboat demonstration, initiating the commercialization of Amogy technology
+2024— Targeting to scale the powerpack for demonstration in a tugboat, initiating the commercialization of Amogy technology

 2024— Planning to open a manufacturing facility in Houston, Texas

 2024-2025— Intending to offer ammonia-to-power commercial products ranging from 0.5MW to 5MW for maritime shipping and power generation markets